 This definition goes on to state the three things a property needs in order for it to become a smart home.
 These are an internal network, an intelligent control and home automation.
 In the case of your home, this might be WiFi, an app to control an appliance and a smart appliance that can be controlled, such as a doorbell.

 This means that any dwelling can become smart if you have the right gadgets.
-Below, we’ve identified various ways that you can create a smart home on a budget and why a smart home is worth it.

 You may think that a smart home will cost a lot of money to set up, however there are ways to do this on a budget.